-Joseph A. Gallian, Distinguished Professor of Teaching and
+Joseph A. Gallian, Morse Alumni Distinguished University Teaching Professor and Professor of Mathematics

 Education: B.A.
 Slippery Rock 1966, M.A.
 Kansas 1968, Ph.D.
 Notre Dame